ayusc/termux-sriparna/README.md

 For pypi installation: You can directly edit the apps.json file with `vi /data/data/com.termux/files/usr/lib/python$(python -c 'import sys; print(sys.version_info[0])').$(python -c 'import sys; print(sys.version_info[1])')/site-packages/sriparna/apps.json
 `

-##### To check the current weather conditions you can "hi sriparna whats the weather alike", "tell me the weather forecast", "what is the current weather condition", "how is the weather today"
+##### To check the current weather conditions you can "hi whats the weather alike", "tell me the weather forecast", "what is the current weather condition", "how is the weather today"

 ##### To turn on flashlight you can say "hey please turn on the flash/torch", "flash/torch on", similarly you can say "hey please turn off the flash/torch", "flash/torch off" to turn it off.